Contact: Dorly Deeg

 3B=baseline third cohort;

-MB=migrants: baseline first cohort (under construction);
+MB=migrants: baseline first cohort (not available yet);

 Sa=data collected in self-administered questionnaire